nhtua/pycooler-digital-display/README.md

 sudo -i $(which python) $(pwd)/app.py enable
 ```

+### Adding support for your device
+Thank your for reading until here.
+I'm sorry that I can support for your device, but I only have 1 device, so you know.
+Anyone have some Python coding skill, you're more than welcome to fix the code and support new devices.
+The code is actually very simple.
+You'll find everything you need in two functions `monitoring()` and `ping()`.
+Check for more details document in **cython-hidapi** [document](https://trezor.github.io/cython-hidapi/index.html).

+This tool use Typer for command-line interface.
+Check Typer's document [here](https://typer.tiangolo.com/tutorial/commands/).

 ### Troubleshooting issues
 Currently, I don't have any issue with this tool, so I cannot give you advices.
 But I foreseen some potentials issues.
 You're welcome to report issue on this repository.